chrisevans9629/EntrepreneurBuddy/readme.md

 ## What is entrepreneurchute?

-entrepreneurchute is the latest and greatest technology to connect aspiring entrepreneurs and experienced mentors.
+entrepreneurchute is the latest and greatest technology to **connect aspiring entrepreneurs and experienced mentors**.

-Entrepreneurs with specific issues or questions can use this to connect them with one of our expert mentors that have the skills they are looking for.
+Entrepreneurs with specific issues or questions can use entrepreneurchute to collaborate with one of our expert mentors who have the skills they are looking for.
+Entreprenuers can request topics for mentorship in which fellow entreprenuers can join.
+Entreprenuers can then share their experience and recommendation by rating the mentor.

-Entrepreneurs also have the opportunity to connect with other businesspeople that share the same goals.

 Mentors can collaborate with entrepreneurs to gain a fresh perspective and new ideas.
-They can also discover startup businesses to partner with.
+They can also discover startup businesses to partner with and gain prestige.

-This is also a way for established individuals to give back to the business community by fostering entrepreneurship.
+### :grey_question: That's interesting and all, but what's in it for a mentor like me?
+- **Prestige** Mentors get an opportunity to work with people who are searching for their help.
+They will get a chance to share their experience and be rated based on that expierience.
+- **Networking** Mentors will get a chance to work with people with similar interests and expand their brand.
+- **Profit** Mentors can offer their services for a fee in any way they would like.
+Entrepreneurchute simply connects the two parties together!
-## That's amazing! but how do I use it?
+## :open_mouth::open_mouth::open_mouth: That's amazing! but how do I use it?
 Easy! just go to this link [**and try it yourself**](https://psu-codeathon.azurewebsites.net/)
 If you are a little more tech oriented, [**You can view our open api here**](https://psu-codeathon.azurewebsites.net/swagger)
-## Examples and Screenshots
+## :camera: Examples and Screenshots

 # :electric_plug: Installation
 This is information for developers for building and running the app from source.